ludwig-ai/ludwig-docs/docs/examples/forecasting.md

-While direct timeseries prediction is a work in progress Ludwig can ingest timeseries input feature data and make numerical predictions.
+While direct timeseries prediction is a work in progress Ludwig can ingest timeseries input feature data and make number predictions.
 Below is an example of a model trained to forecast timeseries at five different horizons.

 | timeseries_data       | y1    | y2    | y3    | y4    | y5    |
 | --------------------- | ----- | ----- | ----- | ----- | ----- |